Skip to content

 └── src_dbt_project

-• Connect to Confluent Cloud with CLI, then get environment and compute pool identifiers:
+• Connect to Confluent Cloud with CLI, then get the environment and compute pool identifiers:

 confluent login --save